htlee6/htlee6.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- ML & DL
+- Machine learning & deep learning
-- Graph & Network
+- Graph & network
 - ...

 # Education to show in About widget